 BU Law has a strong tradition of commitment to public service.
 We recognize that many law graduates have difficulties pursuing public interest careers because salaries are insufficient to enable them to pay loans in addition to covering their living expenses.

-Under the terms of the current program, graduates are eligible to apply for assistance for up to ten years after graduation, though preference is given to more recent graduates.
-Applications are submitted to the Law Financial Aid Office and reviewed by the Loan Repayment Assistance Committee, who consider several criteria, including the ratio of salary to aggregate debt, year of graduation, spousal income and educational loans (if any), dependent responsibility, and any special circumstances affecting the applicant’s ability to repay outstanding debt.
+Under the terms of the current program, graduates are eligible to apply for assistance for up to ten years after graduation.
+Applications are submitted to the Law Financial Aid Office and reviewed by the Loan Repayment Assistance Program Committee, who consider several criteria, including current salary, total educational debt, year of graduation, spousal income and educational loans (if any), dependent responsibility, the monthly payment in relation to monthly income and any special circumstances affecting the applicant’s ability to repay outstanding debt.

 The Committee also considers the nature of the public service activity, the organization’s history, and its viability when deciding how to allocate the funds available.

 Would you like to apply?

 - Read through the policies in our Program Description

 - Submit your application by mail or email by December 1